Teaching augmented reality in our redeveloped Cambridge National in IT (J836)

 About the author

-Vinay joined OCR in July 2014 to support the GQ reform and development of the AS and A Level Computer Science qualifications.
-Since then, he has been involved in the development of the reformed GCSE (9-1) Computer Science, Entry Level Computer Science and Cambridge National in IT (J836).
-He is currently working on the new Level 3 Cambridge Advanced National (AAQ) in IT: Data Analytics and the Level 3 Cambridge Advanced National (AAQ) in Computing: Application development qualification.
-Before joining OCR, Vinay spent more than 20 years in IT and Computer Science teaching and leadership roles, working for several schools as well as local authorities educational support team.
-He was the National Bid Lead for the Building Schools for the Future (BSF) initiative within Capita IT, and also the Head of Operations for an audio-visual educational software development company.
-Vinay has a degree, three post-graduate masters and NPQH from Warwick, Coventry, and Nottingham Universities.
+Vinay joined Cambridge OCR in July 2014 to support the GQ reform and development of the AS and A Level Computer Science qualifications.
+Since then, he has been involved in the development of the reformed GCSE (9-1) Computer Science, Entry Level Computer Science, Cambridge National in IT, Level 3 Cambridge Advanced National (AAQ) in IT: Data Analytics, Level 3 Cambridge Advanced National (AAQ) in Computing: Application development and Cambridge Advanced National (AAQ) in Cyber security and Networks qualifications.